Windows on the World: Cultural influence

 It has been speculated that The Falling Man, a famous photograph of a man dressed in white falling headfirst on September 11, was an employee at Windows on the World.
 Although his identity has never been conclusively established, he was believed to be Jonathan Briley, an audio technician at the restaurant.
 Jonathan was the younger brother of Alex Briley, the original "G.I." from the band Village People.

 In March 2005, the novel Windows on the World, by French novelist Frédéric Beigbeder, was released; the novel focuses on two brothers who are in the restaurant on September 11 with their father.
 Kenneth Womack's 2012 novel The Restaurant at the End of the World is a fictive recreation of the lives of the staff and visitors at the Windows on the World complex on the morning of September 11.

+In 2019, American drama film Windows on the World was released.
+The film centers around Fernando, a young Mexican man who journeys to New York City in search of his father, an undocumented busboy at the restaurant, in the aftermath of September 11.

 In 2021, young adult novelist Alan Gratz published a book called Ground Zero about a boy named Brandon who is with his father in Windows on the World on the morning of September 11, 2001.

+The 2025 video game Old Skies is about a time traveler named Fia who undertakes missions in the past of New York City.
+In Chapter 5, she is tasked with stopping a murder that occurred in the early hours of September 11, which went unsolved due to the New York City Police Department being thrown into chaos in the immediate aftermath of the attacks.
+Fia begins her investigation on September 10 and visits the World Trade Center, including Windows on the World.

+In 2026, a documentary Top of the World revolving around the restaurant directed by Julie Cohen and Betsy West was broadcast on CNN.